unipoll/.github/profile/README.md

 ## Development

 To get started quickly, we recommend you to use [GitHub Codespaces](https://github.com/features/codespaces).
 We have a complete configuration allowing you to start working on UniPoll right away, including pre-configured MongoDB servers.

 <p align="center">
 <a href="https://github.com/codespaces/new"><img src="https://github.com/codespaces/badge.svg" alt="Open in GitHub Codespaces"></a>
 </p>

+## Contributing

+All contributions to improve the project are welcome!
+In particular, bug and documentation fixes are really appreciated.